JirkaZelenka/Sreality/README.md

 * 10.5. separating scrapers per category to avoid limit of 60k offers
 * 15-17.5. started using FastAPI, main.py + main.html
 * 19.5. main page formatting statistics + refreshing options
+* 22.5. hacked redirecting or URL - estate_id is all we need